 Regular Backups

 Proper backups need to be done regularly to non-connected devices of all your necessary business data.
-Since ransomware encrypts your data on connected devices, if you regularly create backups on separate devices, you can simply wipe the infected hardware and install your data with minimal data loss.
+Since ransomware encrypts your data on connected devices, if you regularly create backups on separate devices, you can simply wipe the infected hardware and restore your data with minimal data loss.

 Use Password Protection for Executable Files